Rio Hondo College logo

 Transfers to: UC, CSU

-The course is an introduction to the writing and editing techniques used in the newspaper industry, with an emphasis on gathering information and the principles of clarity and conciseness.
-Students will use computers during class and lab times.
-This course is intended for students who are pursuing the Associate of Science Degree/Certificate of Achievement in Mass Communications with either Mass Media or Print Media Specializations.
+The course is an introduction to the writing and editing techniques used in the newspaper industry, with emphasis placed on gathering information and the principles of clarity and conciseness.
+Students use computers during class and lab times.
+The course is intended for students who are pursuing the Associate of Science Degree/Certificate of Achievement in Mass Communications with either Mass Media or Print Media Specializations.

 Select one: ECON 101 / ECON 101H / ECON 102 / ECON 102H / ENGL 201 / ENGL 201H / GDSN 172 / JOUR 147 / MATH 130 / MATH 130H / PSY 190 / PHIL 112 / PHIL 112H / PHTO 190 / POLS 110 / POLS 110H / POLS 130 / SPCH 130 / SPCH 140 / SPCH 240 M3.0†